ldfjdnfndndnfjf-ship-it/Sim-data-base/README.md

-# PAK SIM DATABASE - Premium Golden Edition
+# SIM DATABASE - Premium Golden Edition
 ## InfinityFree Deployment Guide

-This is a complete, production-ready PAK SIM Database application with **real database integration** for authentic statistics.
+This is a complete, production-ready SIM Database application with **real database integration** for authentic statistics.

 ---